 X-Men #45 - The Enemy of My Enemy...

 When the world was about to end during the end of the 'Legion's Quest' storyline, Rogue kissed Gambit and absorbed some tragic memories from his past.
-When they kiss, Rogue absorbs somthing awful from Gambit's memories.
+When they kiss, Rogue absorbs something awful from Gambit's memories.
 She can't cope with what it is, so she leaves on a road trip with Iceman.
 Gambit was put into a three week coma, but goes after Rogue when he awakens.
-Gambit will confront Rogue in a abandoned theatre in Seattle, as Rogue attempts to get Gambit to confess what terrible thing he did in his past.
+Gambit will confront Rogue in a abandoned theater in Seattle, as Rogue attempts to get Gambit to confess what terrible thing he did in his past.
 Written by Fabian Nicieza with art by Andy Kubert.

 Attempting to Live a normal Life

 After the events of X-Men #45, Rogue tries to live a normal life, getting a apartment and a job.
 However, it will be interrupted when Rogue is attacked by unknown assailants.
 Here she will meet a younger amnesia strikes Magneto who will go by the name of Joseph, who will be looking for the X-Men.
 Written by Scott Lobdell with art by Adam Pollina.